nginrsw/ilya-lang/README.md

 # Ilya

-Ilya Ilyukhina Programming Language is a personal fork of Lua, modified slightly to make it easier for myself to learn, write, and personalize.
+Ilya Ilyukhin Programming Language is a personal fork of Lua, modified slightly to make it easier for myself to learn, write, and personalize.

 For now, only two changes have been made: